AndreyTsay/foodgram-project-react/README.md

 **Set up a remote server with Ubuntu**

 ##### Launching a project from images from Docker pub #####
-To start, you need to create a project folder, for example, kittygram, and go to it:
+To start, you need to create a project folder, for example, foodgram, and go to it:

 mkdir foodgram
 cd foodgram